FREQUENTLY ASKED QUESTIONS ABOUT TRAVELLING TO IRELAND IN SEPTEMBER

 Day 4 – See the Cliffs of Moher.
 Overnight in Killarney.

-Day 5 – Tour the Ring of Kerry.
+Day 5 – Travel the Ring of Kerry.
 Overnight in Killarney.

 Day 7 – Depart from Dublin Airport.

 The best part?
-You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and sort all the details before you arrive.
+You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and take care of the details before you arrive.
 All you have to do is find flights to Ireland!

 Want to stay for a longer period of time?